The most common question we get is, “Why organic farming?”

 - When grain prices were close to matching the organic prices and their yield was almost twice what ours was, yes, it was tempting.

-- When we spend hours and hours testing, researching, reading and to find ways to increase soil fertility and control weeds naturally because what you last tried didn’t work, yes, it’s tempting.
+- When we spend hours and hours testing, researching, and reading to find ways to increase soil fertility and control weeds naturally because what we tried last time didn’t work as we hoped, yes, it’s tempting.

 If organic farming were easy, everyone would be doing it.
 It isn’t easy, but it is rewarding and therefore we don’t see changing from our organic practices any time soon.
 Over the years we’ve learned more and more reasons why organic farming fits us.